Boroden and his fellow brownies are imprisoned by an evil kraken

 ‘Where’s Klaufi?’
 Hëkitarka puzzled.

 Boroden made no answer, bowing his head as he imagined that the clumsy brownie sorcerer must be dead.
-Despite their dire situation, Boroden felt glad that at least some other brownies of their clan had survived.
+Despite their dire situation, it gladdened Boroden that at least some other brownies of their clan survived.
 His relief sank as a gang of hobyahs peered into their prison, their bulbous eyes gleaming with malevolent glee.

 ‘Look lively.
 You’ve got a visitor,’ ordered one of the hobyahs who scavenged in the dungeons of the Unseelie Court.
 He and his companion guffawed as they tossed the remains of their supper of decomposing offal over the prisoners.
 Boroden did not want to consider what the remains might be from.
-The grotesquely vicious monsters even resorted to cannibalism.
 The hobyahs soon quietened respectfully as Serena approached.
 They knew better than to get on the wrong side of the chief handmaiden to Krysila’s daughter, Leanan Sídhe.

 ‘Come to gloat, have you?’
 Boroden challenged her venomously.

 Harfan tightened his grip on Hëkitarka.
-Though terror and revulsion bubbled up inside him, Hëkitarka told the others, ‘I’ll go.
+Terror and revulsion were etched on Hëkitarka’s face, but he cleared his throat bravely.
+‘I’ll go.
 It’s our only chance.
 I might be able to reason with her.’